Razuri0/Oxyfetch/README.md

 # Oxyfetch

-lightweigth alternative to Neofetch or Fastfetch.
+a modular alternative to Neofetch or Fastfetch.

 VERY MUCH UNFINISHED